alexrivadeneira/i2wd/week4/outline.md

 Here's some JavaScript:  Can you reason about what it's doing?

->>> Warning: Note in JavaScript, the style names aren't written with dashes, but instead using the camel case convetion, which means three things:
+⚠️ Warning: Note in JavaScript, the style names aren't written with dashes, but instead using the **camel case convetion**, which means three things:
 * start with a lower case letter
 * no spaces
 * each word after the first word has an uppercase letter

 ```
 var redBox = document.querySelector('.redBox');